How Can I Pay?

 - We can mail, e-mail or fax the invoice directly to the client, their family, a Power of attorney, a trusted advisor or long-term care insurance company.

 - Our invoices are detailed with the dates and times of service provided each day

 Most of our clients are “private pay” which means they submit payment directly to us each period.
-We accept:

 Many clients believe that Medicare, Medicaid and most employer-sponsored HMO and PPO plans will pay for home care services.
 The reality is that these plans only reimburse you for intermittent visits from a home care nurse on a temporary basis and only when your loved one has a specific qualifying medical diagnosis.
 In general, these types of insurance policies are not designed to pay for ongoing, hourly care giving services that are classified as “Long-Term Care.”

 On the other hand, there are many other financial resources available in order to pay for ongoing care services.
 To name a few: